Which of the following is a functional group commonly found in or... | Channels for Pearson+

 1

-Identify the context of the question: The problem is asking about functional groups in organic chemistry, which are specific groups of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.
+Identify the options given in the problem: Cell wall, Hydroxyl group, Nucleus, Pellicle.

-Review the options provided: The options include 'Embryo', 'Endosperm', 'Carboxyl group', and 'Seed coat'.
+Understand that a functional group in organic chemistry is a specific group of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-Understand the nature of each option: 'Embryo', 'Endosperm', and 'Seed coat' are terms related to plant biology and not related to organic chemistry functional groups.
+Eliminate the other options: 'Cell wall', 'Nucleus', and 'Pellicle', as they are not functional groups but rather biological structures or components.

-Conclude that the 'Carboxyl group' is the correct answer as it is the only option that is a functional group in organic chemistry.
+Conclude that the hydroxyl group is the correct answer as it is a functional group commonly found in organic molecules.

 Watch next